Code Benchmarks Should Prioritize Rigor, Reliability, and Reproducibility: Statistics of studied benchmarks

 This hierarchical structure among benchmarks also alerts us that the \textbf{\textit{data quality of a benchmark not only affects its own credibility but can continue to impact others}} if it serves as a source.
 This underscores the importance of adhering to stringent guidelines during benchmark development and highlights the crucial role of \textbf{\textit{establishing standards}} to ensure the integrity and utility of benchmark data across research and development efforts.

-\textbf{\textit{Annual Trend.}} Regarding the \textbf{\textit{coding tasks}}, Figure~\ref{fig:tasks} illustrates the distribution of various coding tasks across benchmarks.
-It is clear that the task of \textbf{\textit{Code Generation}} is most prevalent, with 99 benchmarks focusing on this area according to 36\% (99/274) of studied benchmarks, indicating a significant interest in generating code automatically.
-Program Repair and Defeat Detection are well-represented, with 27 and 25 benchmarks, respectively, reflecting the importance of correcting code and detecting defects.
+\textbf{\textit{Coding Task.}} Regarding the \textbf{\textit{coding tasks}}, Figure~\ref{fig:tasks} illustrates the distribution of various coding tasks across benchmarks.
+It is clear that the task of \textbf{\textit{Code Generation}} is most prevalent, with 235 benchmarks focusing on this area, according to 34.97\% (235/672) of studied benchmarks, indicating a significant interest in generating code automatically.
+The second most prevalent is code reasoning 12.64\% (85/672), followed by Program Repair and Defect Detection.

-\textbf{\textit{Citation distribution}}.
-We also visualized the citations of 274 code-related benchmarks.
-The citation statistics were collected on September 1st, 2024.
-From Figure~\ref{fig:citation}, we can see a clear long-tail trend of the citations, from the highest 2735 (HumanEval~\cite{humaneval}) to the lowest 0.
+When examining the distribution of coding tasks by year (see Figure~\ref{fig:tasks-year-details}), we observe that benchmark growth accelerated most rapidly in the past two years (2024–2025), with code generation remaining the most frequently benchmarked task.
+At the same time, demand for code reasoning has increased substantially, rising from 19 benchmarks in 2024 to 61 in 2025.
+Benchmarks for program repair have also nearly doubled over the same period, increasing from 22 to 33.

-\textbf{\textit{Coding Task.}} Tasks like Code Summarization and Text2SQL are similarly significant, each with 25 and 22 benchmarks.
-These tasks focus on making code more understandable and converting natural language queries into SQL queries.
-Other tasks, such as Code Retrieval, Code Reasoning, and Code Translation, are represented with 18, 17, and 16 benchmarks, respectively.
-Lesser-represented benchmarks are Test Generation, Code Optimization, and Code Completion, each represented by 8 and 7 benchmarks, indicating the inadequacy of these tasks.
+These trends suggest a growing emphasis on LLMs' reasoning capabilities as well as their role in code development and software maintenance, reflecting an evolving expectation of model competence beyond surface-level code synthesis.

 \textbf{\textit{Programming Languages.}} Figure~\ref{fig:pl} shows the distribution of benchmarks across various programming languages.
-The overall trend indicates a strong preference for benchmarking \textbf{\textit{Python}}, which leads with 158 benchmarks, followed by Java and C++, with 107 and 63, respectively.
+The overall trend indicates a strong preference for benchmarking \textbf{\textit{Python}}, which leads with 409 (71.50\%) benchmarks, followed by Java and C++, with 229 and 160, respectively.
 The graph also reveals a diverse range of languages being used.
-In total, 724 programming languages are studied by these 274 benchmarks.
+In total, 67 programming languages are studied by these 672 benchmarks.
 Though some programming languages, such as Kotlin, Swift, and Scala, are less frequently exercised, the benchmarks involving them are tailored to different application needs and technology environments.
 This distribution shows the existing benchmarks are dominated by three mainstream programming languages, leaving other programming languages less studied and benchmarked.